Engee documentation

 Notebook

-This example shows how to apply the basic workflow of the toolkit to the following scenario: Assume that you have a single isotropic antenna operating at 4 GHz.
+This example shows how to apply the basic workflow of the toolkit to the following scenario: Suppose you have one isotropic antenna operating at 4 GHz.
 Assume that the antenna is located at the origin of the global coordinate system.
-At the point (7000,5000,0) there is initially a target with a non-fluctuating radar cross-section of 0.5 square metres.
-The target is moving with a constant velocity vector (-15;-10;0).
-Your antenna transmits ten rectangular pulses of 1 µs duration with a pulse repetition frequency (PRF) of 5 kHz.
-The pulses propagate to the target, reflect off the target, return to the antenna, and are collected by the antenna.
-The antenna operates in monostatic mode, receiving a signal only when the transmitter is inactive.
+At point (7000,500,0), there is initially a target with a non-fluctuating radar cross-section of 0.5 sq. m.
+The target moves with a constant velocity vector (-15;-10;0).
+Your antenna transmits ten rectangular pulses of 1 microsecond duration with a pulse repetition rate (PRF) of 5 kHz.
+The pulses propagate to the target, reflect off it, return to the antenna, and are collected by it.
+The antenna operates in monostatic mode, receiving the signal only when the emitter is inactive.

-To create a waveform, use the EngeePhased.RectangularWaveform system object and set the desired property values.
+To create a waveform, use the EngeePhased system object.RectangularWaveform and set the desired property values.

 In [ ]: